Green Lantern (film): Cancelled DC Extended Universe reboot

-In June 2013, David S. Goyer confirmed that Man of Steel is the first film in the DC Extended Universe.
-This confirmed that should the Green Lantern property be featured in an upcoming DC film, it will be a rebooted version.
+In June 2013, David S. Goyer confirmed that Man of Steel would be the first film in the DC Extended Universe, implying that should the Green Lantern property be featured in an upcoming DC film, it would be a rebooted version.
 Later that year Goyer stated that he had interest in making a new feature film based on the titular character.

-In July 2015, Warner Bros. announced plans to release a solo Green Lantern film titled Green Lantern Corps, with an original release date scheduled for June 19, 2020.
-The film will be an installment in the DC Extended Universe.
-Hal Jordan and John Stewart will reportedly be the Green Lanterns focused on in the film.

-In January 2016, it was reported that Goyer and Justin Rhodes will be writing the film's script and will also produce the film, with Geoff Johns and Jon Berg as executive producers.
-In November 2019, Johns was expected to deliver his script to Warner Bros. by the end of the year.

-In March 2021, after the release of Zack Snyder's Justice League, the director's cut of Justice League, Zack Snyder revealed that a scrapped idea for the film had Batman meeting up with the Green Lantern Corps, with Ryan Reynolds appearing as an "additional lantern... to fill out the corps a bit."
+By July 2015, Warner Bros. announced plans to release a solo Green Lantern film titled Green Lantern Corps, with an original release date scheduled for June 19, 2020.
+The film was to be an installment in the DC Extended Universe, with Hal Jordan and John Stewart as Green Lanterns in the film.
+In January 2016, Goyer and Justin Rhodes were attached to write the film's script and to produce the film, with Geoff Johns and Jon Berg as executive producers.
+As of November 2019, delivery of the script to Warner Bros. was anticipated for the end of that year.
+In March 2021, after the release of Zack Snyder's Justice League, the director's cut of Justice League, Zack Snyder revealed that a scrapped idea for the film had Batman meeting up with the Green Lantern Corps, with Ryan Reynolds appearing as an "additional lantern... to fill out the corps a bit".
 Snyder never spoke with Reynolds about this, however.

 Cancelled Greg Berlanti television series

-A 10 one-hour episodic Green Lantern television series separate from the film is currently in development for HBO Max from Marc Guggenheim and Seth Grahame-Smith with Berlanti Productions producing the series.
-The series will focus on the Guy Gardner, Jessica Cruz, Simon Baz, and Alan Scott versions of Green Lantern alongside Sinestro and Kilowog.
-The series' title was revealed to be Lanterns in January 2023.
+A 10 one-hour episodic Green Lantern television series separate from the film was in development for HBO Max from Marc Guggenheim and Seth Grahame-Smith with Berlanti Productions producing the series.
+The series was to focus on the Guy Gardner, Jessica Cruz, Simon Baz, and Alan Scott versions of Green Lantern alongside Sinestro and Kilowog.
 The version with Berlanti was confirmed to have been cancelled, with this new series focusing on Hal Jordan and John Stewart as part of DC Studios' new shared universe.

 DC Universe reboot

 In December 2022, DC Studios CEO James Gunn confirmed that the Green Lantern characters would be an important part of the new DCU.
 When he and co-CEO Peter Safran unveiled the first projects from their DCU slate later that month they included Lanterns, a new iteration of a long-in-development Green Lantern series.
-Safran said the series would be an Earth-based detective story and "a huge HBO-quality event" in the style of the series True Detective (2014–present).
+Safran said the series would be an Earth-based detective story and "a huge HBO-quality event" in the style of the series True Detective featuring Hal Jordan and John Stewart.
 Safran said the mystery that Jordan and Stewart investigate in the series leads into the main storyline for the DCU.

-Arrowverse

-The Arrowverse crossover event "Crisis on Infinite Earths" establishes that the 2011 film version of Green Lantern takes place on the world of Earth-12.
+In October 2024, Kyle Chandler and Aaron Pierre were cast as Jordan and Stewart respectively.

+In July 2023, Nathan Fillion was cast as Guy Gardner in Superman.